 Our Year 11 and 12 students have a choice of pathway to suit their various learning styles and future aspirations.
-Our senior curriculum incorporates a large range of academic subjects, as well as opportunities for our older students to undertake vocational courses on-site and also at nearby training facilities.
+Our senior curriculum incorporates a large range of academic subjects, as well as opportunities for our older students to undertake vocational courses on-site or at nearby training facilities.

-Subjects offered to our Year 11 and 12 students are:
+Subjects offered to our Year 11 and 12 students include: